pipecraft2/user_guide/doc/pre-defined_pipelines.rst

 ======================================

 Applicable to: :ref:`DADA2 ASVs <asvpipe>`, :ref:`UNOISE ASVs <unoise_asvs>`,
-:ref:`vsearch OTUs <vsearchOTUs>` pre-defined pipelines.
+:ref:`vsearch OTUs <vsearchOTUs>` pre-compiled pipelines.

-When working with multiple sequencing runs, then **pre-defined pipelines** can automatically process each sequencing run separately, and then **merge the results** into a single output OTU/ASV table.
+When working with multiple sequencing runs, then **pre-compiled pipelines** can automatically process each sequencing run separately, and then **merge the results** into a single output OTU/ASV table.
 Processing each sequencing run separately is **necessary for appropriate handling of run-specifiec error profiles and tag-jumps filtering**.